 Detective Derek McNall began his law enforcement career with the Spokane County Sheriff’s Office in June 2015.
 He has worked as a Patrol Deputy, a Field Training Officer (FTO), SWAT Team member and Medic, Defensive Tactics Lead Instructor, and a First Aid Instructor.
 In February of 2021, he earned a promotion to Detective, assigned to the Investigative Division.

 Detective McNall has earned two Life-Saving Awards (2016, 2018), a Certificate of Appreciation (2016), and a Unit Merit Award as a member of the SWAT Team (2021).

-He served as a United States Navy Reservist, where he was deployed once, and he also served our community as a Volunteer Firefighter.
+He served as a United States Navy Reservist, where he was deployed twice, and he also served our community as a Volunteer Firefighter.